Light verb: Jingulu

-This rare but significant phenomenon provides evidence that, even in more heavily agglutinating languages like Jingulu wherein the main verb may not be morphologically independent from the preverb, these are in fact light verbs and not inflectional affixes.
+This rare but significant phenomenon provides evidence that even in more heavily-agglutinating languages like Jingulu in which the main verb may not be morphologically independent from the preverb, they are in fact light verbs, not inflectional affixes.

 Diachronic considerations

 Light verbs are interesting to linguists from a variety of perspectives, including those of diachronic linguistics and computational linguistics.
 From the diachronic perspective, the light verb is said to have evolved from the "heavy" verb through semantic bleaching, a process in which the verb loses some or all of its original semantics.
-In this sense, the light verb is often viewed as part of a cline:
+In that sense, the light verb is often viewed as part of a cline: